U.S. ship captain released by Venezuela, charges dropped

 The officials searched the vessel and found no drugs, but did find rifles stored on board the ship for security, according to the crew member, who asked not to be named.

-Weapons are common on commercial ships on the high seas as possible defense against pirates or other threats.
+Weapons are common on commercial ships on the high seas as possible defence against pirates or other threats.

 (Reporting By Hugh Bronstein; Editing by Sandra Maler)